hisanusman/Weather-Forecasting-with-MLOps-DVC-Airflow-and-MLFlow/README.md

 1. Collect live weather data 🌐.
 2. Preprocess and clean the data 🧹.
 3. Train machine learning models to predict weather conditions 🤖.
-4. Automate workflows for scalability and reproducibility. ⚙️
+4. Automate workflows for scalability and reproducibility ⚙️.
-5. Track models and experiments for easy version control. 📊
+5. Track models and experiments for easy version control 📊.

 This project adopts **MLOps best practices** to ensure a seamless integration of machine learning into production workflows.